Netsecjock01/NetSecCloud-Upskilling-Projects/HOMELAB PROJECTS-LINUX SYSTEM ADMINISTRATION.md

 13. Deploy another VM.
 On this VM, install postfix.
 Set it up to use a gmail account to allow you to have it send emails, and receive messages only from your internal network.
 (Status: Pending)

-14.Deploy another VM.
+14. Deploy another VM.
 On this VM, set up a Nagios server.
 Have it use snmp to monitor the communication state of every relevant service involved above.
 This means doing a "is the right port open" check, and a "I got the right kind of response" check and "We still have filesystem space free" check.
 (Status: Pending)

 15. Deploy another VM.
 On this VM, set up a syslog daemon to listen to every other server's input.
 Reconfigure each other server to send their logging output to various files on the syslog server.
 (For extra credit, set up logstash or kibana or greylog to parse those logs.)
 (Status: Pending)